argilla-io/distilabel/docs/sections/learn/tasks/feedback_tasks.md

 ## UltraFeedback

-[`UltraFeedback`][distilabel.steps.tasks.ultrafeedback] is a `Task` inspired from [`UltraFeedback: Boosting Language Models with High-quality Feedback`](https://arxiv.org/abs/2310.01377), where the authors present the methodology that leaded to the creation of their famous dataset:
+[`UltraFeedback`][distilabel.steps.tasks.ultrafeedback] is a `Task` inspired from [`UltraFeedback: Boosting Language Models with High-quality Feedback`](https://arxiv.org/abs/2310.01377), where the authors present the methodology that led to the creation of their famous dataset:

 ```python
 from distilabel.steps.tasks import UltraFeedback